 Packing our lunches for the drive is great for the budget, but we can also eat while we’re on the road.
 We then use the time we would’ve stopped to eat and find a good place to run around like a park or rest stop instead.

 With a little pre-planning, you can find a great place along the way that’s close to your route.
-Giving the kids 30 minutes or so of playtime instead of sitting at a sit-down restaurant for lunch or dinner does wonders.
+Giving the children 30 minutes or so of playtime instead of sitting at a sit-down restaurant for lunch or dinner does wonders.

-We also get the kids out (almost) every time we get gas-and not only for a required potty break.
+We also get the children out (almost) every time we get gas-and not only for a required potty break.
 It’s hard to do when you just want to keep going, but giving them a chance to stretch and get some wiggles out will make the drive more peaceful.

-Limit Screen Time
+Screen Time

 I’m big on limiting screen time, but that doesn’t mean we don’t use any screen time (especially on a 17+ hour road trip).
 There are so many negative effects of too much screen time for kids, so we are intentional about what we watch and how much screen time we have.
-(You can always grab a portable DVD player if your vehicle doesn’t have one.)

 Road Trip Boredom Busters